Anglo-Saxons at Sources of Russian Power

 (MERKEL STEPHEN WILLIAM.
 2016: 63.
 Fig. 4-7).

-The dense concentration of Anglo-Saxon place names around Moscow obviously has a reason for favorable geographical conditions, which caused intensive settlement of this region.
-At the time of Prince Yuri Dolgoruky (the XII century), Moscow was already a rich village, and the success of the economic activities of the local population was provided by the diversity of the local landscape:
+The dense concentration of Anglo-Saxon place names around Moscow was a reason for favorable geographical conditions, which caused intensive settlement of this region.
+During Prince Yuri Dolgoruky (the XII century), Moscow was already a rich village.
+Diversity of the local landscape predetermines economic success for the local population:

-In fact, the Moscow area represented, at first, many rural amenities for the founding of broad agriculture.
+At first, the Moscow area represented many rural amenities for the founding of broad agriculture.
 The so-called Great Meadow of Zamoskvorechye, lying against the Kremlin mountain, delivered a vast pasture for cattle and especially for prince's horse herds.
-The surrounding meadows and fields with rivers and streams crossed them served as glorious lands for farming, horticulture, and gardening, not to mention fattened hayfields.
-There is no doubt that the field adjacent to the Kremlin mountain Kuchkovo was covered with arable land (ZABELIN IVAN.
+The surrounding meadows and fields with rivers and streams crossing them served as glorious lands for farming, horticulture, and gardening, not to mention fattened hayfields.
+Unduobtly the field adjacent to the Kremlin Mountain Kuchkovo was covered with arable land (ZABELIN IVAN.
 1905: 4).

-The developed cattle breeding, as, obviously, and beekeeping were for Muscovites a good source of enrichment – horse and goatskins, honey, and wax were in great demand in the East.
+The developed cattle breeding, obviously, and beekeeping were a good source of enrichment for Muscovites – horse and goatskins, honey, and wax were in great demand in the East.
 The Varangians enjoyed the goods here with pleasure, leaving for the local entrepreneurs a considerable part of the silver coins that were earned when selling luxury goods in Birka.
-Thus, large capital was accumulated in Moscow, which ensured political success for the local elite later.
+Thus, large capital was accumulated in Moscow, which ensured political success for the local elite in the future.

 The existence of an older settlement on the site of ancient Moscow is confirmed by repeated random discoveries of silver items and coins dating from the X century.
-And, obviously, it is not by accident that the name of the former village of Penyagino, which now belongs to Moscow, lurks OE pæneg "coin, money".
-However, numerous settlements of Moscow space of the VII-IX centuries remain poorly studied, and its history seems vague, especially in the part of ethnogenetic processes (SEDOVV.V., 2002: 390).
-The Volga-Klyazma interfluve is more explored in archaeological terms, and archaeological finds indicate that the local population was mixed, but the main creators of the Merian culture spread here were not local Finns, but, according to V. Sedov, "Central European newcomers" (ibid: 393).
-Ethnic heterogeneity of the population of the region forced the aliens, who were in the minority, to build fortified settlements, an example of which may be the Sarskoye hillfort on the shore of Lake Nero.
+And it is not by accident that the name of the former village of Penyagino, which now belongs to Moscow, lurks OE pæneg "coin, money".
+However, numerous dwelling sites of Moscow space of the VII-IX centuries remain poorly studied, and its history seems vague, especially in ethnogenetic processes (SEDOVV.V., 2002: 390).
+The Volga-Klyazma interfluve is more explored in archaeological terms, and archaeological finds indicate that the local population was mixed, main creators of the Merian culture spread here were not local Finns, but, according to V. Sedov, "Central European newcomers" (ibid: 393).
+Ethnic heterogeneity of the population forced the aliens, who were in the minority, to build fortified dwelling sites, an example of which may be the Sarskoye hillfort on the shore of Lake Nero.
 Its middle part, enclosed by ramparts, occupied an area of 8,000 square meters. (ibid, 391).

 Lake Nero and Sarskoye hillfort.